 Start Writing.
 The idea of writing 1000 words to someone who isn’t a writer is enough to stop them dead in their tracks.
 So, instead of trying to write a 500 page novel, try to get a good 200 word post down instead.
 As you continue blogging you will eventually start to write more, and probably not even notice that your posts are getting longer.

 Don’t be afraid of using an outline.
-Outlines never go out of style and they are an indispensable tool for an aspiring blogger.
+Outlines work, and if you’re not sure what you’re doing they are an indispensable tool.

 Don’t worry about followers or monetizing initially.
 If your biggest concern is finding followers and monetizing your content and not finding something good to blog about, then you’re you probably don’t really care all that much about the content you are creating.
 My suggestion would be: don’t put the cart before the horse.
 First figure out what you want to blog about, THEN once you’ve started figure out how to gain followers and make money off of your work.